What's

 - Speed.

-The new uCalc should be much faster, both in terms of parsing speed, and
+The new uCalc should be much faster, both in

-depending on what you are doing, how you choose to implement things, and
+barely noticeable to very dramatic, depending on what you are doing, how

-precision can benefit the most in numeric calculations.
-Compilers that support pointers can
+have native support for 80-bit precision can benefit the most in numeric

-create callbacks that use uCalc's NativeCall (an advanced Language Builder feature) for more
+NativeCall (an advanced Language Builder feature) for more

 efficiency.